GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

     === "Key points"

         - R is a powerful, popular open-source scripting language
-        - You can customize the layout of RStudio, and use the project feature to manage the files and packages used in your analysis
+        - You can customise the layout of RStudio, and use the project feature to manage the files and packages used in your analysis
         - RStudio allows you to run R in an easy-to-use interface and makes it easy to find help

     === "Objectives"

-        - Know advantages of analyzing data in R
+        - Know advantages of analysing data in R
         - Know advantages of using RStudio
         - Create an RStudio project, and know the benefits of working within a project
-        - Be able to customize the RStudio layout
+        - Be able to customise the RStudio layout
         - Be able to locate and change the current working directory with `getwd()` and `setwd()`
         - Compose an R script file containing comments and commands